Things To Do In Dubai

 Watch bottlenose dolphins and seals perform astonishing stunts at Dubai Dolphinarium!
 It is perfect for a family day out and especially for kids.
 Thousands visit DolDolphinariumery day to watch the friendly creatures dance, sing, and juggle in Creekside Park.

-The place is more fit for children.
+The place is more suitable for children.
 However, adults can also enjoy the show.
-The dolDolphinariumphasizes the need to protect dolphins and other endangered aquatic species from extinction.
+The Dolphinarium emphasizes the need to protect dolphins and other endangered aquatic species from extinction.

 If watching the dolphins and seals is not enough, get into the water.
 Play, hug, kiss, and swim with dolphins.
 Dubai Dolphinarium offers swimming sessions with dolphins.

-Dubai Dolphinarium is also home to over 20 species of birds and parrots.
-Blue and Gold Macaws, Green Winged Macaws, Eclectus Parrots, Sulphur Crested Cockatoos, Sun Conures, African Grey, and the Red-Billed Hornbill.
+Dubai Dolphinarium is also home to over 20 species of birds and parrots, including blue and Gold Macaws, Green-Winged Macaws, Eclectus Parrots, Sulphur-Crested Cockatoos, Sun Conures, African Greys, and the Red-Belled Hornbill.
 At the Creek Park Bird Show, exotic birds fly and play cool tricks.

-There are two tiers of seating to watch the show; Regular and VIP.
-Seating right in the center, VIP seating provides the best vantage point.
+There are two tiers of seating for watching the show: regular and VIP.
+VIP seating is right in the center and provides the best vantage point.

 Housing Seals in its precinct, the Dolphinarium is the first-ever fully air-conditioned marine mammal facility in the Middle East.